MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-desktop.md

 <!--Description-->
 Removes the Internet Explorer icon from the desktop and from the Quick Launch bar on the taskbar.

-This setting does not prevent the user from starting Internet Explorer by using other methods.
+This setting doesn't prevent the user from starting Internet Explorer by using other methods.

 <!--/Description-->